-Peru has been experiencing significant economic growth for more than two decades.
-However, environmental standards and biodiversity conservation have not been considered to an adequate extent in this context.
-In many areas, unsustainable production methods are causing the degradation of ecosystems and destroying the natural resources on which livelihoods depend.
-The effects on forests are particularly severe.
-Climate change and more frequent extreme weather events are compounding these negative impacts, exacerbating the country’s environmental challenges and its social and economic conflicts.
-The 45 per cent of rural population that still lives below the poverty line is particularly affected, but environmental degradation is increasingly undermining quality of life in urban areas as well.
+Peru has been experiencing strong economic growth for more than two decades.
+However, environmental standards and biodiversity conservation have not been considered sufficiently in this context.
+In many areas, this is leading to the degradation of ecosystems and destruction of the natural resources on which Peruvian livelihoods depend.
+The impact on tropical rainforests is particularly severe.
+The problem is exacerbated by climate change and an increase in the frequency of extreme weather events, which add to the country’s environmental challenges and aggravate socio-economic conflict.

-The project aims to improve environmental governance and management, the conservation and sustainable use of biodiversity, and sustainable forest management.
+Environmental governance and management, the conservation and sustainable use of biodiversity, and sustainable forest management have improved.

-Within the project framework, advisory services –focusing on the technical level and on organisational development – are provided to the following partners: the Ministry of Environment (MINAM) and its subordinate authorities, i.e. the National Service of Environmental Certification for Sustainable Investments (SENACE), the Agency for Environmental Assessment and Enforcement (OEFA) and the National Service for Protected Areas (SERNANP); the Ministry of Agriculture (MINAGRI) and its National Forestry and Wildlife Service (SERFOR); the Ministry of Economy and Finance (MEF), the Ministry of Production (PRODUCE), and the Agency for the Supervision of Forest Resources and Wildlife (OSINFOR).
-Strategic partners include the Office of the Special Prosecutor for Environmental Matters (FEMA), the national development bank Agrobanco, the National Council for Science, Technology and Innovation (CONCYTEC) and the Ministry of Foreign Trade and Tourism (MINCETUR).
-The project operates mainly in the regions of San Martin, Ucayali and Arequipa and involves civil society, indigenous peoples, the private sector and the scientific community.
+Within the programme framework, advisory services – focusing on the technical level and on organisational development – are provided to the following partners: the Ministry of Environment (MINAM) and its subordinate authorities, i.e. the National Service of Environmental Certification for Sustainable Investments (SENACE), the Agency for Environmental Assessment and Enforcement (OEFA) and the National Service for Protected Areas (SERNANP); the Ministry of Agriculture (MINAGRI) and its National Forestry and Wildlife Service (SERFOR); the Ministry of Economy and Finance (MEF), the Ministry of Production (PRODUCE), and the Agency for the Supervision of Forest Resources and Wildlife (OSINFOR).

-The project is being implemented with the support of GITEC Consult GmbH and works closely with research institutes in Peru, Germany and other European countries.
+The programme is being implemented with the support of GITEC Consult GmbH.